isiahmanns/Hourglass/README.md

 [Github Project][github-project-link]

-Hourglass is a Pomodoro tool with custom controls to select your focus and break time-blocks.
+Hourglass is a menu-bar Pomodoro tool with custom controls to select your focus and rest time-blocks.

-No distractions, no pausing, no bloat.
+- No distractions, no pausing, no bloat.
 Commit to focus for the duration of the timer.
-Customize your timer presets.
+- Customize your timer presets.
 A break is suggested, and then forced, after a set amount of focus time.
+- View your completed time-block history in an interactive chart.

 This is for folks who agree that traditional Pomodoro technique is too rigid.
 Need a bigger time-block for your task?
 Take it.
 Want a shorter rest period?
 Go ahead.